 Q: Should I do anything different regarding cleaning?

 It would be a good idea to have regular household disinfectant wipes and cleaners on hand; anything with bleach or alcohol works.
 The recommendation is to clean frequently touched surfaces, and to practice frequent hand washing.

 Q: Are there any extra precautions I need to take when preparing food for my client?

 Handwashing during food preparation is very important.
 Ensure that utensils, pots and pans, cooking surfaces and serving pieces are cleaned thoroughly and frequently.
 The Food Information Council advises that antimicrobial disinfectant will kill germs, including COVID-19.
-While there is no evidence yet that the new virus can be transmitted via food, it is not entirely impossible given the characteristics of the coronavirus family.

 Q: What about taking Clients out of their living quarters (food shopping; doctor appointments)?